rcrowley/talk-django-puppet/slides.md

 # But first, resources

-* The smallest unit of configuration
+* The smallest unit of configuration.
 * Have a *type*, a *name*, and *parameters*.